 This was just a summary of the basics of being considered a 501(c)(3).
+For more information on how to apply to be a 501(c)(3) tax-exempt organization, read this article.
 If you think this is the best option for you, you should consult with a lawyer to understand these details and/or go through the information provided by the IRS (pages 22-47).

 As you can see, there are positives and negatives to being a 501(c)(3).
 Let’s look at the other categories to find out how they differ, and see how they will benefit your nonprofit!

 Insurance and/or Benefits Giving

 This category of nonprofits is dedicated to providing insurance or benefits to members of the organization.
 We gathered the key points that will be helpful when deciding which type of nonprofit is right for your organization.

 According to the IRS, a 501(c)(9) must be a voluntary association of employees that will provide for payment of life, sick, accident, or other benefits to members or their dependents or designated beneficiaries.
 Essentially they are acting as an insurance for their members.
 Moreover, a substantial amount of its operations are for this purpose, and like a 501(c)(3), won't allow any of its net earnings to be the benefit of any private individual or shareholder except in the form of scheduled benefit payments.